Holiday travel nightmare is not over, USDOT calls Southwest cancellations 'unacceptable'

 USDOT is concerned by Southwest’s unacceptable rate of cancellations and delays & reports of lack of prompt customer service.
 The Department will examine whether cancellations were controllable and if Southwest is complying with its customer service plan.— TransportationGov (@USDOT) December 27, 2022

-"With consecutive days of extreme winter weather across our network behind us, continuing challenges are impacting our Customers and Employees in a significant way that is unacceptable," according to a statement on Southwest.com.
+"With consecutive days of extreme winter weather across our network behind us, continuing challenges are impacting our customers and employees in a significant way that is unacceptable," the company said on its website.
 "And our heartfelt apologies for this are just beginning."

-"We’re working with Safety at the forefront to urgently address wide-scale disruption by rebalancing the airline and repositioning Crews and our fleet ultimately to best serve all who plan to travel with us. ... we have made the decision to continue operating a reduced schedule by flying roughly one third of our schedule for the next several days.
+"We’re working with Safety at the forefront to urgently address wide-scale disruption by rebalancing the airline and repositioning crews and our fleet ultimately to best serve all who plan to travel with us," the company said, adding, "We have made the decision to continue operating a reduced schedule by flying roughly one third of our schedule for the next several days.
 And we’re working to reach Customers whose travel plans will change to offer specific information and available options, also available at Southwest.com/traveldisruption."

-Dozens of phone calls to the help line confirmed the warning, as nobody picked up the phone to cancel or make a change due to busy signals and dropped calls.

 Many travelers who spent the night at the airport are still scrambling to get to their destinations, wondering where their luggage is.